 Professor Chestek is one of three co-authors of a new textbook for first-year courses in legal persuasion.
 All three authors are former Presidents of LWI.
 The book, Your Client's Story: Persuasive Legal Writing, was published by Aspen in January 2013.

-Contract Drafting, Civil Pretrial Litigation, and Legal Writing I & II
+Teaching: Civil Pretrial Litigation, Contract Drafting, Legal Writing I & II